Kvr-10/Sorting-Algorithms/README.md

 - **Data Visualization**: Real-time visualization of sorting processes for better understanding.

 ## Contributing
-I welcome contributions to improve the application!
+we welcome contributions to improve the application!
 Feel free to open issues and submit pull requests.

 ## Contact
-If you have any questions or feedback, please reach out to us at chamansinha9480@gmail.com.
+If you have any questions or feedback, please raise an issue.